-No matter what your goal is (scholastic, athletic, military special ops, or in business) this saying will prove to be the foundation of your success.
+No matter what your goal is (scholastic, athletic, military special ops or in business), this saying will prove to be the foundation of your success.
 You simply have to put in the time preparing for your goal.
 Sometimes it can take years to "not get it wrong."

-It is no secret that the attrition rate from SEAL training, RECON, Army SF, Rangers, and Air Force PJs are through the roof ranging anywhere from 50-90%.
+It is no secret that the attrition rate from SEAL training, RECON, Army SF, Rangers and Air Force PJs are through the roof, ranging anywhere from 50%-90%.
 So what makes a tough and above-average athlete quit or not meet program standards after years of preparation?
 It is usually a perfect storm of several things that occurs, not just one.

-Here are a few reasons why people fail to reach their goals in this world that are not directly linked to training:
+Here are a few reasons why people fail to reach their goals in this world that are not linked directly to training:

 If you are young, fresh out of high school, lack maturity and hard work experiences, and feel homesick, this could be a determining factor in how you process a day of not performing on par with your classmates.
 Living in a new city, sleeping in barracks, missing your home and loved ones, and having to perform at 100% while instructors constantly hand you negative feedback could be the tipping point that breaks you.

-Face it – if the hardest thing you have done is play football and graduate high school, you may need some more growth before joining the military.
-If you've endured daily hard work, or maybe had a tough childhood, or strived to be the best at something in life, you may have the resilience to make it through training at a young age.
+Face it: If the hardest thing you have done is play football and graduate high school, you may need more growth before joining the military.
+If you've endured daily hard work, had a tough childhood or strived to be the best at something in life, you may have the resilience to make it through training at a young age.

 Get some real experiences of your own, away from home.
-It can be work, further education, continued high-level athletics, or a combination of them all, but get through the homesick phase long before you attempt Special Ops training.
-There are young students every class who quit before the training even starts during the pre-training pipeline phase.
+It can be work, further education, continued high-level athletics or a combination of them all, but get through the homesick phase long before you attempt Special Ops training.
+There are young students in every class who quit before the training even starts during the pre-training pipeline phase.
 A little maturity goes a long way in the Special Ops world.
 That is why most programs prefer that candidates have 3-4 years of experience before trying out.

 Fewer transfers from the Navy occur these days.
-Most people who attend BUDS come directly from Boot Camp.
-More than half of enlisted members in the Teams have college degrees.
+Most people who attend BUD/S come directly from boot camp.
+More than half of enlisted members in the teams have college degrees.

 There are some remarkable teens who graduate into the Special Ops world, but they are few compared to the numbers that started.
-Some of the Special Operators I know who did get out of high school and graduate BUDS at 18-19 years old said that they felt that if they failed they did not have a comfortable fall-back plan like many of the older students.
+Some of the Special Operators I know who did get out of high school and graduate BUD/S at 18 or 19 years old said they felt that if they failed, they did not have a comfortable backup plan like many of the older students.

-Some of the older students at BUDS were married, had been in the Navy, or had a great job for years prior to going to BUDS.
-Being able to say, "I can always go back to ___________ " was a common rationalization from the older guys (24+) at SEAL training who did not make it.
+Some of the older students at BUD/S were married, had been in the Navy or had a great job for years prior to going to BUD/S. Being able to say, "I can always go back to ___________ " was a common rationalization from the older guys (24+) at SEAL training who did not make it.